 By now, your company has probably had a good taste of the sheer power of AWS, and the performance benefits that come with it.
 So, chances are, you’re in this for the long haul.
 Your organization will probably keep expanding its AWS footprint for the foreseeable future.

-As such, you can bet that AWS sizing will always be an integral part of your cloud services.
+As such, you can bet that AWS sizing will always be integral to your cloud services.
 That alone should be reason enough to keep your AWS analytics framework running at all times.

-Please note, however, that the process of right sizing doesn’t get easier.
-The larger your infrastructure grows, the harder you’ll find it to keep tabs on your resources, usage patterns, performance metrics, and service costs.
+Please note, however, that right sizing is not easy.
+The larger your infrastructure grows, the harder it will be to monitor your resources, usage patterns, performance metrics, and service costs.

-That’s how companies ultimately find themselves drowning in huge AWS losses — usually in the form of extra costs and wasted spend.
-Especially, if companies don’t have a solution that gives them complete visibility into their cloud costs.
+That’s how companies ultimately find themselves drowning in huge AWS losses—usually in the form of extra costs and wasted spending.
+This is especially true if companies don’t have a solution that gives them complete visibility into their cloud costs.

-With CloudZero, your engineering teams can see the cost impact of their work, discover what AWS services cost them the most and why, and drill down to see the individual components that drive their spend.
+CloudZero shows engineering teams the cost impact of their work on AWS services.
+They can discover which services cost the most and why.
+Teams can also drill down to see the components driving their spend.

-Additionally, CloudZero’s Cost Intelligence Team is here to provide you with custom cost saving recommendations and coach you on cost optimization best practices.
-The hardest part of any initiative can be figuring out where to start.
-But CloudZero is here to remove any uncertainty you may have while helping you get started fast.
+CloudZero’s Cost Intelligence Team provides customized cost-saving tips and helps you optimize your expenses.
+The hardest part of any initiative can be figuring out where to start, but CloudZero is here to remove any uncertainty you may have while helping you get started fast.

-To see how CloudZero can help you gain the cloud cost visibility you need to make informed right sizing decisions that will help you reduce your spend and optimize costs, .
+to see how CloudZero can help you gain cloud cost visibility.
+Make informed right sizing decisions to reduce spend and optimize costs.